barebox/barebox/Documentation/filesystems/tftp.rst

    for example.

- - the target network driver: datagrams from server will arive faster than they can be processed and must be buffered internally.
+ - the target network driver: datagrams from server will arrive faster than they can be processed and must be buffered internally.
 For example, the `fec-imx` driver reserves place for